MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Weixin Liang, Girmaw Abebe Tadesse, Daniel Ho, Fei-Fei Li, Matei Zaharia, Ce Zhang, James Zou. *Nature Machine Intelligence*
   - Key Word: Trustworthy AI; Data Design; Data Sculpting; Data Strategies; Data Policy.
   - <details><summary>Digest</summary> Automated AI model builders that are publicly available can now achieve top performance in many applications.
 In contrast, the design and sculpting of the data used to develop AI often rely on bespoke manual work, and they critically affect the trustworthiness of the model.
 This Perspective discusses key considerations for each stage of the data-for-AI pipeline—starting from data design to data sculpting (for example, cleaning, valuation and annotation) and data evaluation—to make AI more reliable.

+- A Survey of Deep Causal Model. [[paper]](https://arxiv.org/abs/2209.08860)
+  - Zongyu Li, Zhenfeng Zhu.
+  - Key Word: Causality; Survey.
+  - <details><summary>Digest</summary> This paper focuses on the survey of the deep causal models, and its core contributions are as follows: 1) we provide relevant metrics under multiple treatments and continuous-dose treatment; 2) we incorporate a comprehensive overview of deep causal models from both temporal development and method classification perspectives; 3) we assist a detailed and comprehensive classification and analysis of relevant datasets and source code.

+- Introspective Learning : A Two-Stage Approach for Inference in Neural Networks. [[paper]](https://arxiv.org/abs/2209.08425) [[code]](https://github.com/olivesgatech/introspective-learning)
+  - Mohit Prabhushankar, Ghassan AlRegib. *NeurIPS 2022*
+  - Key Word: Active Learning; Out-of-Distribution Detection; Uncertainty Estimation; Image Quality Assessment.
+  - <details><summary>Digest</summary> We advocate for two stages in a neural network's decision making process.
+The first is the existing feed-forward inference framework where patterns in given data are sensed and associated with previously learned patterns.
+The second stage is a slower reflection stage where we ask the network to reflect on its feed-forward decision by considering and evaluating all available choices.
+Together, we term the two stages as introspective learning.
+We use gradients of trained neural networks as a measurement of this reflection.
+A simple three-layered Multi Layer Perceptron is used as the second stage that predicts based on all extracted gradient features.

 - Making Intelligence: Ethics, IQ, and ML Benchmarks. [[paper]](https://arxiv.org/abs/2209.00692)
   - Borhane Blili-Hamelin, Leif Hancox-Li.